rgilks/royal-game-of-ur-cli/README.md

 ## Contributing

-This just a personal project for learning and fun, if you want to submit a pull request maybe I'll look at it someday :-)

-Feel free to fork the repository or steal any ideas from it.
+This is just a personal project for learning and fun.
+If you want to submit a pull request, I'll consider looking at it someday.
+Feel free to fork the repository or use any ideas from it in your own projects.

 ## License